 The teacher or tutor will offer special activities to help the person recognize speech sounds in words (called phonemic awareness) and letter-sound correspondences (called phonics).

 It’s often impossible for a teacher or parent to know whether a child has a vision problem or dyslexia because both conditions can manifest in similar ways.
 Like dyslexia, poor visual skills can hinder a children’s ability to succeed in school.
 This, in turn, lowers self-esteem and confidence levels.

 A Few of the Vision Problems That Affect Learning

 - Problems with eye tracking – the eyes’ inability to follow a line of print

 - Issues with eye teaming – the inability of both eyes to work together as a synchronized team

 - Poor binocular vision – refers to the struggle to simultaneously blend the images from both eyes into a single image

 Schedule an appointment with our optometrists to receive a comprehensive eye exam.
-If, after the eye evaluation, it is determined that your child has certain deficiencies in his or her visual skills, our optometrists will create an individualized vision therapy program to develop and enhance these skills.
+If, after the eye evaluation, it is determined that your child’s visual skills can be improved, our optometrists will create an individualized vision therapy program to develop and enhance these skills.